 For any inquiries, please contact us at email@example.com

-There are 4 official field trips (covered by the field trip fee) as well as 2 pop-up class field trips that are led by a professor.
-The first pop-up class trip is an overnight temple stay, which requires an additional 60,000 KRW fee for both exchange and visiting students, with a maximum student capacity of approximately 30.
-The second additional pop-up class trip is to the House of Sharing (no additional fee nor maximum student capacity) which will also be an optional field trip students may choose to attend.
+There are 4 official field trips (covered by the field trip fee) as well as one pop-up class field trips that is led by a professor. (tentative) The pop-up class trip is to the House of Sharing which will also be an optional field trip students may choose to attend.
 Students have the ability to choose which field trips they wish to attend when they sign-up!

 The following are the specific dates and descriptions of the field trips offered for the EISC program (Please note that field trips are subject to change):